 The IDA serves as a loan paying agent for participants in the Fixed Rate Loan Program.
 When serving in this capacity, the IDA maintains an account in the Virginia Investment Pool for each Fixed Rate Loan Program participant and collects loan debt service payments as well as an annual administrative fee.
-The debt service payments are remitted to the financial institution providing the loan to the participant.
+Debt service payments are then remitted to the financial institution providing the loan to the participant.
 The program also provides arbitrage monitoring services through a third party at no additional cost to clients.
+In certain cases, the IDA may serve as a conduit issuer in a lease revenue structure when a general obligation pledge is not appropriate or available.

-Additionally, the IDA administers various outstanding publicly traded bond issues in connection with the following programs.
+Additionally, the IDA administers various outstanding publicly traded bond issues in connection with the Pooled Loan Bond Program.
 (See Notes 6 and 7 for additional information.)